p2ppsr/ninja-base/README.md

 ##### Property status

 The current state of the transaction.
-Common statuses are `completed` and `waitingForSenderToSend`.
+Common statuses are `completed` and `unproven`.

 ```ts
 status: string